 A message from tony pigott

 I made my debut for the Society back in 1998 at Royal Worlington, a year after finishing my professional playing career.
-I wasn’t really sure what to expect but looking back now, it was the start of 20 years of fun, friendship and many, many great memories.
+I wasn’t really sure what to expect but looking back now, it was the start of more than 20 years of fun, friendship and many, many great memories.

 What struck me immediately was how our Society is truly representative of the cricket family that has been such a huge part of my life since I was a youngster starting out at Sussex in the late 70’s.
 Celebrated Test players – not me I hasten to add – teaming up with guys whose careers were not so successful.
 Former players, in the later years of life, competing alongside youngsters still involved in, or recently out of, the game.
 Some have gone on to enjoy careers in the media or commerce, others have stayed in the game as umpires, coaches or administrators.
 The Society in the 21st Century is a melting pot of experiences achievements and great memories and a superb way for us, as cricketers, to come together and revel in each other’s company.